cbrocas/newblog/content/posts/2025-12-01-ACME-a-brief-history-of-one-of-the-protocols-which-changed-the-Internet-security.md

 I would like to extend a special thank you to the members of the Let's Encrypt team, **J.C.
 Jones**, **Aaron Gable**, **Sarah Gran** and **Jacob Hoffman-Andrews**, for the time and effort they dedicated to answering my questions.
 Without them, this article would not have been possible.

-A big shout out also to [Eric Leblond](https://github.com/regit) and [Philippe Teuwen](https://infosec.exchange/@doegox) who carefully proofread some early drafts of the article and [Philippe Bonnef](https://github.com/phbnf) for proofreading one of the last drafts.
+A big shout out also to [Eric Leblond](https://github.com/regit) and [Philippe Teuwen](https://infosec.exchange/@doegox) who carefully proofread some early drafts of the article and [Philippe Bonnef](https://github.com/phbnf) and [Thibault Meunier](https://thibmeu.com/) for proofreading some of the last drafts.
 They all gave me so valuable and insightful advices 🙏